Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning

 For contaminants, a total of 15 features are required in order to maximize $F_2$: $J-H$, $\log\sigma_{\Delta t,W1-W2}$, $\log\sigma_{\Delta t,W2}$, $\log\langle \Delta t \rangle_{W1}$, $\log\langle \Delta t \rangle_{W1-W2}$, $\nu_{0,W2}$, $\log\sigma_{\Delta t,W1}$, $\nu_{0,W1-W2}$, $M_{W1}$, $H-K_s$, $K_s-W1$, $\log$ EWM$_{W2}$, $\log\chi^2_{red,W1-W1}$, $\log$ EWM$_{W1-W2}$, and $\log\chi^2_{red,W1}$.
 Notably, the $F_2$ measure first {\it decreases} as features are added, before increasing to the maximum after $M_{W1}$.
 This trend is unintuitive compared to the other panels in the Figure.
 It may be a result of the fact that increased features improve the precision of the classifier at the cost of completeness, resulting in a decrease in $F_2$ due to the increased weighting of completeness.

 To demonstrate the capabilities of the classifier using a limited set of features, we plot the scaled and imputed test set --- which was not used in the greedy search algorithm --- in the right panels of Figure \ref{fig:feature_importance_class}, using only the two most important features in each row.
-Stars belonging to the corresponding coarse class are plotted as larger, colored points.
+Stars belonging to the corresponding coarse class are plotted as larger, colored points, with gray points in the background corresponding to stars in test set with different coarse labels..
 In all cases, most members of the test set with that label are well-separated from the other stars.
 As expected from the left panels, most of the separation is along the x-axis which corresponds to the most important feature, with the second-most important feature plotted on the y-axis providing some additional differentiation, especially for hot stars.